 Only one possible explanation emerges.
 It is that these women bought and prepared their spices on Friday, after the Thursday annual high day Sabbath—or the first feast day of Unleavened Bread—and then rested on the weekly Sabbath, which was Saturday according to God’s plain command found in Exodus 20:8-11.

 Mark 16:1 and Luke 23:56 must refer to two separate Sabbaths of that crucifixion week—with a day in between, Friday.
 Any other explanation creates a contradiction of scripture and the Bible never contradicts itself.
+(The complete timeline of events, along with Christ’s role in the salvation process, is covered in thorough detail in our book The True Jesus Christ – Unknown to Christianity.)

 There is another very important reason why theologians and many others must conclude that the resurrection was on Sunday!
 Sunday is commonly referred to as “the Lord’s Day.”
 While the true Lord’s Day of the Bible is actually the Day of the Lord—the day of his wrath (Joel 2:1-11; Rev. 1:10; 15:1, 7)—the term “the Lord’s Day” has come to be synonymous with Sunday.
 But why?
 The reason is simple.
 If Sunday can be established as the day that Christ was resurrected, it can be a means of validating and “authorizing” the keeping of Sunday by the churches of the world, in place of God’s true Sabbath.